Electrosquib/Wanikani-Audio-Mode/README.md

 To install this script, go to this url: ""
 Then click the install button.

+You could also just create a new script within Tampermonky and copy the source code in "main.userscript" to that file.
+This will allow you to change or improve the code on the fly.

 ## Modification
 The speakers voice can be changed to male or female by modifying the "voice_actor" variable accordingly.
 Setting the value to 0 changes the voice to Kyoko (female), while 1 changes it to Kenichi (male).